Shane Bieber eager to talk new contract with Indians

-CLEVELAND (AP) Cy Young Award winner Shane Bieber hopes to be talking about a new contract with the Cleveland Indians as soon as possible – maybe even this spring.
+CLEVELAND — Cy Young Award winner Shane Bieber hopes to be talking about a new contract with the Cleveland Indians as soon as possible – maybe even this spring.

 They don’t seem to be in quite the same rush.